top of page

 Race and Student Debt

 Sociologist Jason Houle performed a series of interviews with student debtors to help uncover the relationship between race and student debt.
-I then cleaned the raw interview data, put it in a more usable format, and created tables of descriptive statistics in Stata to assist the development of his Harvard Education Press book in progress.
+I then helped clean the raw interview data, put it in a more usable format, and create tables of descriptive statistics using Stata to assist the development of his Harvard Education Press book.

 04